 Jail and Inmate Search in Vermont

-Currently, Vermont houses about 2,000 inmates in prison and 30 youths in detention centers.
-Vermont uses the rare unified prisons system that integrates both prison and jail.
+Currently, VT houses about 2,000 inmates in prison and 30 youths in detention centers.
+The state uses the rare unified prisons system that integrates both prison and jail.
 Only five other states use that system; they are Alaska, Connecticut, Delaware, Hawaii, and Rhode Island.
-Vermont operates eight facilities across the state.
-Almost 48% of Vermont inmates are Black, 28% American Indian, 19% Hispanic and the rest are White.
+VT operates eight facilities across the state.
+Almost 48% of the state inmates are Black, 28% American Indian, 19% Hispanic and the rest are White.
 Vermont also oversees 934 inmates on parole and 4,904 people on probation.

 Table of Contents